5.1. Firmware Update concept

 Important

 Only the Server can initiate firmware download and update operations.
-The Client cannot start these actions on its own.
+The Client cannot start these actions independently.
 The Server either:

 • Provides a download URI using the Package URI resource (/5/0/1), or